Your first line of defense in the outdoors.

 Stress & Hormones

-Sun Exposure
+Sun exposure

 Cause

 Spending long hours under the sun can put your skin at risk by disrupting your skin's microbiome, reducing its diversity and possibly impacting skin health.
 UV radiation also directly harms skin cells, leading to premature aging and increased risk of skin cancer.
+Moreover, prolonged exposure can disrupt your skin's microbiome, reducing its diversity and potentially affecting its overall health.

 Protection Strategies